Clinical Rehabilitation Counseling & Clinical Rehabilitation Counseling in Mental Health

 Complete an online application to the Graduate School through the “Apply Yourself” application process.
 You can also upload your transcripts and letters of reference directly to the application.

-Pay Graduate School Application Fee online.
+The Graduate School Application Fee should be paid online.

 Letters of Reference: